-Of all the channels where you can and should engage in marketing your creative service, social media is the most debated.
-Your own professional experience and opinion of social media’s effectiveness likely correspond with how much you engage with it in your personal life.
-However, using social media professionally is different from how you might use it personally, and your expectations for how social media fits into your marketing plan may need to be adjusted.
+Of all the possible website marketing channel, social media is the most debated.
+Your own opinion of social media’s effectiveness likely correspond with how much you engage with it in your personal life.
+However, using social media in business is different from how you use it personally, and expectations for how social media fits into a marketing plan may need to be adjusted.

 Using Social Media Strategically for Lead Nurturing

 Marketing is hard.
 Finding prospects, reaching out to them, connecting, and communicating with them all take precious time.
-Even when all your marketing efforts finally pay off and you gain a valuable but brief moment of attention from an identified prospect, the likelihood that they’ll need your services right then and there is pretty low.
-It may feel like the odds are stacked against you and that you should just give up on what seems to be a futile effort.
+Even when all your marketing efforts finally pay off and with the valuable but brief moment of attention from an identified prospect, the likelihood that they’ll need your service or product right then is pretty low.

 Leveraging Social Media: Nurturing Prospects and Staying Top of Mind